TU-e-Honors-Academy-AI-Track/DeepL_Intro/2-CNN/README.md

 -   **Training Dynamics:**
     -   GANs and diffusion models have different training dynamics.
 GANs involve a min-max game between a generator and a discriminator, while diffusion models involve learning a denoising function to reverse the diffusion process.
     -   However, both models require careful tuning and training strategies to stabilize training and avoid mode collapse.

+## Where to go next?
+There is a great set of lectures covering recent research in the field in master degree at TU/e.
+The less recent bt still relevant set of lectures with sufficient knowledge for this track (Convolutional neural networks for computer vision
+5LSM0 (2021)) can be found online: [Link](http://vca.ele.tue.nl/C418-V3-Convolutional-neural-networks-for-computer-vision.html)